novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 Next, we shall prepare the auto scaling group config.
 This resource is used to determine when or on what condition the scaling process run.

-- As per below config, the auto scaling will have minimum 2 instances alive, and 5 max.
+- As per below config, the auto-scaling will have minimum of 2 instances alive, and 5 max.
-- The `ELB` health check in enabled.
+- The `ELB` health check is enabled.
 - The previous two subnets on `ap-southeast-1a` and `ap-southeast-1b` are applied.

 ```bash